Skip to content

 Category What Watchtower Checks

-👁️ Invisible Unicode Hidden code using Unicode tag steganography (U+E0000–U+E007F) — invisible to the human eye
+👁️ Invisible Unicode Hidden code using Unicode tag steganography (U+E0000–U+E007F) - invisible to the human eye, readable by compilers and AI agents

 📋 Malicious Tasks tasks.json commands that run shells, download payloads, or use encoding tricks (curl, base64, certutil)

-⚙️ Settings Hijacking Custom interpreter paths pointing to custom binaries
+⚙️ Settings Hijacking Custom interpreter paths in settings.json pointing to attacker-controlled binaries

-🧩 Compromised Extensions Extensions cross-referenced against live threat intelligence, with auto-uninstall
+🧩 Compromised Extensions Installed extensions cross-referenced against live threat intelligence, with auto-uninstall

-🤖 AI Agent Exploits Dangerous auto-approval settings in Copilot, Claude, Cursor, and other AI coding assistants
+🤖 AI Agent Exploits Dangerous auto-approval settings and prompt injection vectors in Copilot, Claude Code, Cursor, and other AI coding assistants

 🚀 Launch Configurations Suspicious pre-launch tasks hidden in .vscode/launch.json